taoyuphy/starter-hugo-research-group/content/publication/7_Ge_spin/index.md

 ---
-title: "Hot-electron eect in spin relaxation of electrically injected electrons in intrinsic Germanium"
+title: "Hot-electron effect in spin relaxation of electrically injected electrons in intrinsic Germanium"

 authors: